 Ramadan is one of the most important annual observances of the year for Muslims.
 Here is a guide to help you decide where to stay, what to do, where to pray, and how to stay up to date.

-Ramadan 2019 will begin on Monday, 6 May and end on Tuesday, 4 June.
-Eid al Fitr 2019 will be on Wednesday, 5 June.
-The dates may vary according to the moon sighting on Sunday, 5 May.
-There is a uniquely South African tradition where maankykers (Afrikaans for “moon watchers”) gather in spots around the city to wait for the sighting of the moon.
+Ramadan 2021 will begin on either Tuesday, 13 or Wednesday 14 April and will end on 12 or 13 May 2021.
+Eid al Fitr 2021 will be on Thursday or Friday 13 or 14 May.
+The dates may vary according to the moon sighting.
+There is a uniquely South African tradition where “maankykers” (Afrikaans for “moon watchers”) gather in spots around the city to wait for the sighting of the moon.
 You can join in at Signal Hill, Three Anchor Bay, or most other sites that have a good view of the night sky.
 If you use Twitter, follow #MaanKykers for updates.
-Another good option is to tune into Radio786 or The Voice of the Cape for accurate and up-to-date information, and to make sure you don’t miss the announcement.
+Another good option is to tune into Radio786 or The Voice of the Cape for accurate and up-to-date information, and to make sure you don’t miss the announcements.

 There are many faith-friendly accommodation options in Cape Town.
 Lodge 36 on Shaanti in Gatesville offers both bed & breakfast as well as self-catering options.
 The Crescent in Pinelands offers luxury in private and double rooms as well as executive suites—perfect for both leisure and business travel.
-If you are looking for accommodation in the city centre, a popular hotel is The Hilton Cape Town City Centre , which has a prayer room and certified Halal restaurants.
+If you are looking for accommodation in the city centre, a popular hotel is the Hyatt Regency Hotel, which has certified Halal restaurants where you can experience local and international inspired dishes, whilst enjoying the scenic Table Mountain backdrop.

 Celebratory feasts are entrenched in the Cape Town food culture.
 “Cape Malay” cuisine is as popular with Muslim visitors as it is with all tourists.
-Some of the top certified halal restaurants include 126 Cape Kitchen and Cafe and Saray Restaurant.
+One of the top certified halal restaurants is the 126 Cape Kitchen and Cafe which is located at the Hyatt Regency Hotel.
+Check our list of great halal restaurants in Cape Town

 Clifton Beach is also a really popular picnic spot for breaking your fast, if you prefer to provide your own food.
 It’s an amazing spiritual experience, with stunning views of the ocean and sunset.
 Bring along a Salah/Prayer Mat, your food, cups, and plates, and perhaps some candles.